ArmDeveloperEcosystem/workshop-acm/README.md

 Make sure can log into and get tokens for:

-- GitHub
 - Hugging Face
-- Docker Hub

-Fork workshop repo?

-### 2: Create AI application

-Local LLM generating a message and sending it back via API call

-Also as part of return message, include the debugging info of if the compute happened to run on arm or x86

-Mention if not test running front end?

-### 3: Build multi architect docker image that contains LLM+Application

-Possibly some CI/CD with github actions to build

-### 4: Terraform Azure services
+### 2: Terraform Azure services

-Import image from docker into ACR
+Deploy AKS, ACR, and VM to build image

-### 5: Import docker image
+### 3: Create AI application Docker image

+Go into VM and log into Azure

-Import from docker hub to deployed ACR
+Build docker image and push to ACR

-### 6: Deploy kubernetes services
+### 4: Deploy kubernetes services

+Deploy our service on our AKS

-Test our endpoint through a load balancer across x86 and arm based nodes
+Test our endpoint through a load balancer

-Run front end powered by kubernetes backend

 Highlight that end users just hit the one load balancer endpoint, and the application will run on arm or x86.
 Don’t have to remove existing x86 nodes to add arm ones, and then migrate towards arm overtime instead of all at once.

+### 5: Front End

+Run front end powered by kubernetes backend

-### 7: Demo of KubeArchInspect
+### 6: Demo of KubeArchInspect

 How you can use in your own Kubernetes deployments to check for arm compatibility.